I OVERVIEW – THE 'CHANGING ZEITGEIST'

-The Financial Services Modernisation Act of 1999, more commonly known as the Gramm-Leach-Bliley Act (GLBA),13 addresses financial data privacy and security by establishing standards pursuant to which financial institutions must safeguard and store their customers' 'non-public personal information' (or 'personally identifiable financial information').
+The Gramm-Leach-Bliley Act (GLBA)13 addresses financial data privacy and security by establishing standards pursuant to which financial institutions must safeguard and store their customers' 'non-public personal information' (or 'personally identifiable financial information').
 In brief, the GLBA requires financial institutions to notify consumers of their policies and practices regarding the disclosure of personal information; to prohibit the disclosure of such data to unaffiliated third parties, unless consumers have the right to opt out or other exceptions apply; and to establish safeguards to protect the security of personal information.
 The GLBA and its implementing regulations further require certain financial institutions to notify regulators and data subjects after breaches implicating non-public personal information.

-Various financial regulators, such as the federal banking regulators (e.g., the Federal Reserve, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency) and the Securities and Exchange Commission (SEC), have authority to enforce consumer privacy under the GLBA for smaller banks, while the FTC (for non-bank financial institutions) and the Consumer Financial Protection Bureau (CFPB) (for larger banks and non-bank financial institutions) do as well.
+Various financial regulators, such as the federal banking regulators (e.g., the Federal Reserve, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency) and the Securities and Exchange Commission (SEC), have authority to enforce consumer privacy under the GLBA, while the FTC (for non-bank financial institutions) and the Consumer Financial Protection Bureau (CFPB) (for certain banks and non-bank financial institutions) do as well.